dgKrajnik/dgkbank_frontend/README.md

 # DGK Bank Frontend

 ### Introduction:
-- This shows the Frontend of DGK Bank.
+- This shows the Frontend of **DGK Bank**.
 - Front end of DGk Bank is for requesting and moving tokens in Corda Network.
 - Designed for the Administrators of the organizations.

 ### Getting Started:
-- Adjust the string at the top of the file to your project
+- Adjust the strings at the top of the file to your project
 - And than open index.html

 ### Endpoints
 All the endpoints given below and the base URL, are constants.

 - getTokenEndpoint
 ```